By Egypt specialist Amira

-Housed in a pink colonial building near Tahrir Square, the museum holds around 100,000 artefacts.
+Housed in a pink colonial building near Tahrir Square, the museum holds around 100,000 artifacts.
 Its most renowned exhibits include the contents of the tomb of Tutankhamun excavated by Howard Carter in the 1920s.
 Notably, the young pharaoh’s death mask, which glints with gold and bright blue lapis lazuli, is on display.

 I strongly recommend visiting the museum with an Egyptologist as your guide.
-They can help you navigate the masses of pottery, art, jewels, mummies and statues (objects are rarely labelled).
+They can help you navigate the masses of pottery, art, jewels, mummies and statues (objects are rarely labeled).
 They will also take you to some of the lesser-known displays.
-I was fascinated to see the life-like statue of the priest Ka-Aper, the tools and weights that were used to build the pyramids, as well as mummified animals – not only cats (which were seen as sacred) but monkeys and crocodiles.
+I was fascinated to see the life-like statue of the priest Ka-Aper, the tools and weights that were used to build the pyramids, as well as mummified animals — not only cats (which were seen as sacred) but monkeys and crocodiles.

 Wander the streets of old Cairo

 The citadel, a fortified area of Cairo, has panoramic views of the city with the Pyramids of Giza in the background.
 Make sure to visit the Mohammed Ali mosque — a huge, alabaster, Ottoman-era building with spindly minarets.
 No longer used for a place of worship, once you step inside into the circle of trailing gold and glass lamps, it’s an instant sanctuary from Cairo’s packed streets below.

 I had the same sensation when I walked into the mosaic-lined entryway to the Hanging Church — so-called because its nave is built over the city’s Roman water gate, so it looks suspended in mid-air.